acomaviation/aerobid-legal-docs/privacy_policy.md

 - enter a competition, promotion or survey;
 - upload content to our Platform;
 - give us some feedback or contact us.
 - **Automated technologies or interactions.** As you interact with our website and use our Platform, we may automatically collect **Technical Data** about your equipment, browsing actions and patterns.
 We collect this personal data by using cookies, server logs and other similar technologies.
-Please see our cookie policy ([https://aero.bid/legal/cookie](https://aero.bid/legal/cookie)) for further details.
+Please see our [Cookie Policy](/legal/cookie) for further details.
 We will also store Chat Data within our Platform.
 However, this information is encrypted and not readily accessible to ACOM.
 We do not review or moderate this information, and sharing of personal data within our chat function is prohibited.
 - **Third parties or publicly available sources.** We may receive personal data about you from various third parties as set out below:
 - Technical Data from the following parties:
   - analytics providers such as Google Analytics based outside the UK;